Using MSO to "Optimize the Splice" of Subs to Multiple Satellites

 Importing Measurements Into MSO

-The measurement import is done in the normal way, as described in the reference manual.
+The measurement import is most easily done using the Measurement Import Wizard as described in the Getting Started Guide.

 Setting Up Configurations

 Setting up MSO configurations for multi-satellite splice optimization cannot be done with the Configuration Wizard, but instead must be done manually.
-The details of creating MSO configurations manually are described elsewhere in the reference manual.
+The details of creating MSO configurations manually are described in Creating Configurations Manually.
 Configuration setup specific to multi-satellite splice optimization is described in this section.

 Setting up Optimization Options

-When setting up your configurations, go to the Optimization Options dialog and choose the Method property page.
-Choose the As flat as possible without additional global EQ and Compute reference level automatically options.
-On the Target Curve property page of the Optimization Options dialog, choose the Use logarithmic interpolation and Use cubic spline interpolation options.
+When setting up your configurations, go to the Optimization Options property sheet and choose the Optimization Type property page.
+Choose the As flat as possible at all listening positions option.
+On the General Options property page, choose the Compute reference level automatically options.
+On the Target Curve property page, choose the Use logarithmic interpolation and Use cubic spline interpolation options.
 This will ensure that the target curve will be as smooth as possible when displayed on the normal logarithmic frequency axis.

 Earlier in this topic, various aspects of using MSO in its traditional way for multi-sub optimization and for this special usage of multi-satellite splice optimization were contrasted.
 One aspect of the usage difference that wasn't discussed is how MSO configurations are used.